-- Tools needed: A 3/16" Allen wrench and a 3/4" socket. - Adjust the driver seat to travel position. - Using a 3/4" socket, have the assistant loosen the bolt located at the base of the mirror (see A on illustration). - Adjust the mirror for a clear side view of the motorhome. - Tighten the base bolt once proper adjustment is made. - To adjust the head of the mirror, loosen the Allen screws located at point B. Adjust to the left or the right. - Ensure Allen set screws and bolt are tight.
+- Adjust the driver seat to travel position. - Using a 9/16" socket, have the assistant loosen the bolt located at the base of the mirror (see A on illustration). - Adjust the mirror for a clear side view of the motorhome. - Tighten the base bolt once proper adjustment is made. - To adjust the head of the mirror, loosen the 3/16" Allen screw located at point B. Adjust to the left or the right. - Ensure Allen set screws and bolt are tight.